Jaysun12345/jeng8615-tracker-deco2017/README.md

 * Login

 At the top of the page with the profile pic and the dropdown arrow, this can be clicked to see a "login" modal.
-The typed name is stored in local storage so when the page is refreshed, it will stay "logged in".
+The typed name is stored in local storage so when the page is refreshed, it will stay "logged in" with the `inputtedName` still displayed.

 ![image of login modal](/img/screenshots/login.png)